XRTK/com.xrtk.core/articles/00-GettingStarted.md

 ## Adding additional Platforms

-Once you have your initial scene setup with the Unity Standalone platform, you are ready to install additional platforms to build and deploy to.
-We recommend building out your initial project just using the SDK and testing locally.
+Once you have your initial scene setup with the Unity Standalone platform, you are ready to install additional platforms to build and deploy to.  **We recommend building out your initial project just using the SDK and testing locally**.

-> **Installing additional platforms before your initial scene is setup may introduce issues in your project, mainly to do with the default configutation.
+> **Installing additional platforms before your initial scene is setup may introduce issues in your project, mainly to do with the default configuration.
 SO we recommend setting up your initial scene BEFORE installing additional platforms**

 To add a new platform, simply return to the Unity Package Manager (`Window -> Package Manager`) and selecting `My Registries` from the source drop down, select the package to install (for example XRTK.WindowsMixedReality) and click Install as shown below: